-When you copy and paste formulas, Excel will change all relative cell references to reflect the new location of the formula.
+When you copy and paste formulas, Excel will change all relative references to reflect the new location of the formula.
 Usually, this is exactly what you want.
 However, there are times when you'll want to copy a formula exactly so that cell references don't change.

 Let's take a look at a few ways to do that.

-If we just copy the original formula, then paste, it stops working properly, because the cell references have been updated based on the new location.
+If we just copy the original formula, then paste, it stops working properly because the cell references have been updated based on the new location.

-But making cell references absolute, just so you can copy a formula, doesn't make a lot of sense.
+But making cell references absolute just so you can copy a formula doesn't make a lot of sense.
 So let's undo that.

-The standard way to copy a formula exactly, is to copy the formula as text, and then paste.
+The standard way to copy a formula exactly is to copy the formula as text, and then paste.

-Use escape to get out of edit mode.
+Use Escape to get out of Edit mode.

 Now, if we move to another location on the worksheet and paste, we'll get an exact copy of the original formula.
 Note that the cell references have not changed.

-Sometimes you don't want to copy a formula, but want to move it to a new location.
+Sometimes you don't want to copy a formula, but you want to move it to a new location.

-A simple way to do this is to use Cut and Paste instead of copy and paste.
+A simple way to do this is to use Cut and Paste instead of Copy and Paste.
 Cutting to the clipboard keeps all cell references intact and unchanged.